Prospect Reservoir: Description

 With the completion of the main storage dams, the reservoir's function has changed from largely being a storage apparatus to the main service reservoir and sedimentation basin for the metropolitan system.
 Prospect is an earth dam 2210 metres long and consists essentially of a puddle clay core with shoulders of selected earth placed in layers 300mm thick.
 During construction these were compacted by rolling.
-It was completed in 1888, and in 1898 the crest level was raised by 0.5 meters.
+It was completed in 1888, and in 1898 the crest level was raised by 0.5 metres.
 The upstream slope of the wall is pitched with locally quarried diorite blocks 450 mm thick.
 The curtilage includes the boundary of the grounds owned by Sydney Water Corporation and the components within it, namely;